Chart Configuration¶

 Display Value¶

-is the last value of the current time series chart query result, and clicking on the legend value supports ascending/descending sorting.
+As shown in the figure below: First represents the first value of the current time series query result, Last is the last value of the current time series query result.
+Clicking on the legend value supports ascending/descending sorting.

 Note